Eagle Aerospace Academy

 Other programs as suggested by Students and Staff

 Our students are free to study at their own pace remotely.
 Most our students maintain a 3.0 GPA or higher.
+We also have experience in mentoring students to higher SAT and ACT Test Scores.
+Increased SAT or ACT Scores enhance the possibility of College Scholarship Awards and Grants.

 Early graduation with year around study is possible.

-Advanced Early Career Hands on Training.
+Advanced Early Career Hands on Training and mentoring.

 Each Student upon enrollment has an Individual Academic Plan designed especially for them.
+Three hours of study per day replaces an 8 hour traditional classroom lecture period.

 Email: eagleaero2012@yahoo.com

-Call 407-545-1423
+Call 480-797-3645

 Flight Simulation Training